 MySQL Workbench provides the following features:

-It provides an efficient and easy to use solution to migrate Microsoft SQL Server, Microsoft Access, Sybase ASE, PostgreSQL, and other RDBMS tables, objects, and data to MySQL.
+- Database Migration: It provides an efficient and easy-to-use solution to migrate Microsoft SQL Server, Microsoft Access, Sybase ASE, PostgreSQL, and other RDBMS tables, objects, and data to MySQL.
 It also enables migration from older to newer versions of MySQL.

-MySQL Workbench also provides a suite of tools that can be used to quickly view key performance indicators.
+- Visual Performance Dashboard: MySQL Workbench also provides a suite of tools that can be used to quickly view key performance indicators.
 Performance Reports help to easily identify and access IO hotspots and high-cost SQL statements.
-In a single click, developers can see how to optimize their query with the improved and easy to use Visual Explain Plan.
+In a single click, developers can see how to optimize their query with the improved and easy-to-use Visual Explain Plan.

 The importance of backing up data regularly cannot be reiterated enough, especially for companies or organizations that have systems in production.
 You can lose data due to any of the following reasons: